-The application of fair treatment does not require that all students be treated the same.
+The application of fair treatment does not require that all applicants and students be treated the same.
 Fairness must be considered in the context of all the relevant circumstances.
 There are clearly situations in which the fair treatment of students will result in students in different circumstances being treated differently.

 2. Equal Benefits and Opportunities

 Inspiritive will ensure that it maintains and adheres to open, fair and transparent procedures that, in Inspiritive’s view are based on merit for the making of decisions in relation to the selection, from among the persons who are, or would be, entitled to seek to enrol with the College in a VET unit of study that meets the requirements of persons to enrol.

 The application of merit in decision-making processes would generally be expected to involve Inspiritive considering each application on a case by case basis and not applying inflexibly policies that preclude eligible applicants from having their application considered.